BuddyForms/BuddyForms-Members/readme.txt

 = 1.0.5 =
  *display the form tab only if the user has the needed role *check if the buddy press component exists
- *load the js css if buddyforms is displayed
+ *load the js css if BuddyForms is displayed
  *add new admin notice

 = 1.0.4 =